Intrinsic Noise of the Single Electron Box: Abstract

 \section{Abstract}

-We quantify the intrinsic noise of the Single Electron Box arising from stochastic cyclic electron tunnelling between a quantum dot and a resevoir driven by a periodic gate voltage.
-We use both a master equation formalism and Markov Monte Carlo simulations to calculate the gate noise current, and find it to be generated by a cyclostationary process which displays significant spectral correlations at large excitation amplitudes and high tunnel rates.
-We model noise filtering through an electrical resonator and detection via synchronous demodulation to evaluate the effective noise spectral density in rf-reflectometry qubit readout applications, and determine the conditions under which the intrinsic noise limit could be measured experimentally.
-Our results have implications in the ultimate sensitivity of SEBs for fast, high-fidelity readout of spin qubits.
+The radio-frequency Single-Electron Box is becoming an attractive charge sensor for semiconductor-based quantum computing devices due to its high sensitivity and small footprint, which facilitates the design of highly connected qubit architectures.
+However, an understanding of its ultimate sensitivity is missing due to the lack of a noise model.
+Here, we quantify the intrinsic noise of the Single-Electron Box arising from stochastic cyclic electron tunnelling between a quantum dot and a reservoir driven by a periodic gate voltage.
+We use both a master equation formalism and Markov Monte Carlo simulations to calculate the gate noise current, and find the noise mechanism can be represented as a cyclostationary process.
+We consider the implications of this cyclostationary noise on the ultimate sensitivity of Single-Electron Box sensors for fast, high-fidelity readout of spin qubits, in particular evaluating results for radio-frequency reflectometry implementations and the backaction of the sensor on a qubit.
+Furthermore, we determine the conditions under which the intrinsic noise limit could be measured experimentally and techniques by which the noise can be suppressed to enhance qubit readout fidelity.